ArchtCoder/AstroPix/README.md

 # SwiftUI Project - Astronomy Picture of the Day API

-Demonstrates a SwiftUI Astronomy Picture of the Day app, consuming NASA's APOD API for the last 7 days.
+Demonstrates a SwiftUI Astronomy Picture of the Day app, consuming NASA's APOD API.

 # APOD API